sabrii6/PRODIGY_CS_01/README.md

 # Caesar Cipher Tool

 This is a simple Caesar Cipher text encryption and decryption tool implemented in Python.
-The Caesar Cipher is a type of substitution cipher where each letter in the plaintext is shifted a certain number of places down or up the alphabet.It allow users to input a message and a shift value to perform encryption or decryption of their choice.
+The Caesar Cipher is a type of substitution cipher where each letter in the plaintext is shifted a certain number of places down or up the alphabet.This program allow users to input a message and a shift value to perform encryption or decryption of their choice.

 ## Requirements